 Jordan residents may drop off their organic waste for free at the drop off site at the Jordan Police Department (705 Syndicate Street).
 A dumpster labeled “Organics” is located onsite.
-Please place organic waste in the dumpster in compostable bags or remove items from non-compostable
+Please place organic waste in the dumpster in compostable bags or remove items from non-compostable container.

 How does it work?

 Line your kitchen collection container or small bucket (ice cream bucket) with a paper bag or compostable bag (no plastic bags).
 This will help keep your container clean.
-Collect food scraps and other compostable materials listed below.
+Collect food scraps and other compostable materials listed here.
 At any time, drop off your organic waste at the drop off site at the Jordan Police Department (705 Syndicate Street).

-Per State law, residents in the Twin Cities area who bag their organic waste are required to put their waste in compostable bags–either paper bags or compostable bags.
+Per State law, residents in the Twin Cities area who bag their organic waste are required to put their waste in compostable bags–either paper bags or certified compostable bags.
 Plastic bags can be used when delivering organic waste to the drop-off site, however, material must be de-bagged into the dumpster.
 Plastic bags should be reused or disposed of through residential garbage service.
 Utilize paper grocery bags or bags labeled “BPI Certified Compostable”.

 Will it smell?